How to spot a clone vs authentic NanoVNA

 NanoRFE is a registered trademark, so a product listing advertising a NanoRFE NanoVNA is likely to be authentic.

-2. Identify Authentic Models (What to Look For)
+2. Identify Authentic Models (What to look for)

 Authentic NanoRFE devices have distinct, high-quality anodized aluminum enclosures designed specifically for RF shielding.
 When browsing, look for the exact names NanoVNA V2 Plus4, V2 Plus4 Pro, or VNA6000.